Introduction to Menopause

 in sweat and have to change her night clothes and sheets.

-Vaginal atrophy involves the drying and thinning of the tissues of the vagina and
+Vaginal atrophy is the drying and thinning of the tissues of the vagina and urethra.

 Relaxation of the pelvic muscles

-Relaxation of the pelvic muscles can lead to urinary incontinence and also increase
+Relaxation of the pelvic muscles can lead to urinary incontinence and also increWase

 the risk of the uterus, bladder, urethra, or rectum protruding into the vagina.

-Intermittent dizziness, paresthesias (an abnormal sensation, such as numbness, prickling,
+Intermittent dizziness, an abnormal sensation, such as numbness, prickling, tingling,

-tingling, and/or heightened sensitivity), cardiac palpitations, and tachycardia may
+and/or heightened sensitivity, cardiac palpitations, and fast heart rhythm may occur

-Changing hormones can cause some women to experience an increase in facial hair and/or
+Changing hormones can cause some women to have an increase in facial hair or a thinning

 While it is commonly thought that mental health may be negatively affected by menopause,